EB-DOSIS/PD_OF_Test3/README.md

 The creators of this project are Dr. Eyck Blank (Ruppiner Kliniken, Neuruppin / Germany) and Maximilian Grohmann (UKE Hamburg / Germany).

-In this project the plot library Plotlib by Joan Castelo was used, many thanks to him!
+In this project the plot library Plotly by Joan Castelo was used, many thanks to him!